KyungTae-Kim97/Tor_analysis/README.md

 cat ../results/EX1/same_location.txt
 ```
 [2] Cross-location Testing: Train on One Location, Test on Another.
 (Table 3)
+>The goal of this experiment is to evaluate how the model performs when applied to data from a different location, thereby assessing its generalizability across regions.
+To achieve this, the model is trained on data from one location, such as USA1, and then tested on data from another locations, such as USA2 and South Korea.
+Various combinations of training and testing locations are considered to comprehensively analyze the impact of geographic differences on model performance.
 ```{shell}
 ./cross_location.sh
 cat ../results/EX1/cross_location.txt
 ```
 [3] Mixed-location Training: Train on Multiple Locations, Test on One (Table 4)
+>The goal of this experiment is to investigate whether model performance can be improved by incorporating training data from mixed locations, thus potentially enhancing generalizability.
+In this setting, the model is trained using data combined from multiple sources, such as USA1 and USA2, and then evaluated on a separate location (e.g., South Korea) or across all three locations.
+This approach aims to leverage diverse data distributions during training to mitigate the impact of domain shifts and improve robustness when deployed in different geographic contexts.
 ```{shell}
 ./mixed_location.sh
 cat ../results/EX1/mixed_location.txt